Transverse Surgery on Knots in Contact 3-Manifolds: Introduction

 \subsection{Knot Invariants}

 Given a knot type $K$ in a contact manifold $\Mxi$, we can consider all regular neighbourhoods of transverse representatives of $K$.
-We define the {\it contact width} of $K$ be the supremum of the slopes of the characteristic foliation on the boundary of these neighbourhoods.
+We define the \textit{contact width} of $K$ be the supremum of the slopes of the characteristic foliation on the boundary of these neighbourhoods.
 The following follows from Theorem~\ref{thm:preserve tightness}.
+Note that the contact width as first defined in \cite{EH:cables} is the reciprocal of our invariant, as is their convention for the slope of characteristic foliations.

-\begin{cor} Let $K$ be a fibred transverse knot in a tight manifold $\Mxi$ with $sl(K) = 2g-1$ such that the fibration supports the contact structure $\xi$.
+\begin{cor} Let $K$ be an integrally fibred transverse knot in a tight contact manifold $\Mxi$ such that the fibration supports the contact structure $\xi$.
 If the maximum Thurston--Bennequin number of a Legendrian approximation of $K$ is $2g-1$, then $w(K)=2g-1$. \end{cor}

 We also extend an invariant of transverse knots defined by Baldwin and Etnyre \cite{BE:transverse}, and determine its value in certain cases.